-Distinguishing Features: Annual plant that looks dusty from a distance due to a white coating on the leaves, and when moist, water simply beads and runs off.
+This annual plant looks dusty from a distance due to a white coating on the leaves.
+When moist, water simply beads and runs off.
 It produces tiny green flowers that form in clusters on top of spikes, and the leaves resemble the shape of a goosefoot.

-Leaves: Leaves are light green on the top and whitish underneath, some teeth along edges, are goosefoot-shaped or somewhat diamond-shaped and can grow up to 10 cm long.
+Leaves are light green on the top and whitish underneath, with some teeth along edges.
+They are goosefoot-shaped or somewhat diamond-shaped, and can grow up to 10 cm long.

-Height: Although rare, this plant can reach a height of up to 2 metres.
-Average height is about 1 metre.
+Although rare, this plant can reach a height of up to 2 metres.
+The average height, though, is about 1 metre.

-Recipes: Chicken Weed Wrap, Lamb's Quarters Gnudi, Lamb's Quarters Hummus, Lambs Quarters Herbal Salt, Lambs Quarters Soup, Lamb’s Quarters Hummus, Quarter Dock Crackers, Roasted Lambs Quarters, Salt and Vinegar Lambs Quarters, Sesame and Wilted Green Saute, Wild Pizza
+Chicken Weed Wrap, Garlic Mustard Stuffed Mushrooms, Lamb's Quarter Spread, Lamb's Quarters Gnudi, Lamb's Quarters Hummus, Potato Tots, Herbal Salt, Lambs Quarters Soup, Quarter Dock Crackers, Roasted Lambs Quarters, Salt and Vinegar Lambs Quarters, Sesame and Wilted Green Saute, Weed Soup, Wild Pizza

 EdibleWildFood.com is informational in nature.
 While we strive to be 100% accurate, it is solely up to the reader to ensure proper plant identification.
 Some wild plants are poisonous or can have serious adverse health effects.